yaochenzhu/MMVED/README.md

 - **`len_9/target.npy`**: (N×9×2).
 Popularity groundtruth (0-axis) and absolute time (1-axis) at each timestep.

-- **`split/0-4/{train, val, test}.txt`**: Train, val and test samples for five splits of datasets used in our paper.
+- **`split/0-4/{train, val, test}.txt`**: Five splits of train, val and test samples used in our paper.

 ### The NUS dataset

 The original NUS dataset can be found [here](https://acmmm2016.wixsite.com/micro-videos) which was released together with the TMALL model in this [paper](http://www.nextcenter.org/wp-content/uploads/2017/06/MicroTellsMacro.JournalNExT.pdf).
-The descriptions of files in the dataset directory in the NUS folder are as follows:
+The descriptions of files in the dataset folder in the NUS directory are as follows:

 - **`vid.txt`**:  The ids of the micro-videos that we were able to download successfully at the time of our experiment.

-- **`split/0-4/{train, val, test}.txt`**: five splits of datasets we used in our paper.
+- **`split/0-4/{train, val, test}.txt`**: Five splits of datasets we used in our paper.

 ## Examples to run the Codes